kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 This alert fires when no available `virt-controller` devices have been detected for 5 minutes.

-A `virt-controller` handles monitoring the custom resource definitions (CRDs) of a virtual machine instance (VMI) and managing the associated pods.
+The virt controller handles monitoring the custom resource definitions (CRDs) of a virtual machine instance (VMI) and managing the associated pods.
 The device creates pods for VMIs and manages the lifecycle of the pods.

 Therefore, `virt-controller` devices are critical for all cluster-wide virtualization functionality.